-Two-time Australian Open champion Victoria Azarenka has become the latest star to pull out of the Melbourne tournament.
-Photograph: John Walton/PA Wire
+Two-time champion and former world No 1 Victoria Azarenka has become the latest star to pull out of the Australian Open.

 The 28-year-old won in 2012 and 2013 but had been in extreme doubt after pulling out of last week’s Auckland Classic amid an ongoing custody battle with her former partner over their son Leo.